garandal245/AhkTools/README.md

 # AhkTools
-a bunch of simpel AHK scripts ive written over time to automate a few annoying things about windows
+a bunch of simple AHK scripts ive written over time to automate a few annoying things about windows